 Assessment is regarded as an integral part of planning, teaching and learning and is a continuous process.
 It is the responsibility of the class teacher to assess all pupils in their class.
-This is achieved through mini-plenaries, questioning, marking, TA feedback, pupil self-assessment and peer assessment.
+This is achieved through mini-plenaries, questioning, marking, TA feedback and pupil self-assessment.
 In our school we are continually assessing our pupils and recording their progress.
 We see assessment as an integral part of the teaching process and strive to make our assessment purposeful, allowing us to match the correct level of work to the needs of the pupils, thus benefiting the pupils and ensuring progress.

 Longer term assessment will take place at various points throughout the year to assess and review pupils' progress and attainment.
-These will be made through compulsory National Curriculum tests for pupils in years 2 & 6.
-Star maths assessments will be used in years 2-6 and these can give standardised scores to show progress.
-In year one children are teacher assessed against the national curriculum objectives.
+These will be made through compulsory National

+Curriculum tests for pupils in years 2 & 6.
+Optional SATs, NfER assessments and PUMA assessments will also be used and these can give standardised scores to show progress